xiaohw7/cgmoi/README.md

       * Pc = m6 - m3
       * Pb = m5 - m2
       * Mass of satellite, M = Pa + Pb + Pc
-      * m1, m2 and m3 are weights of fixture tools and platform on load cell A, A and A respectively.
+      * m1, m2 and m3 are weights of fixture tools and platform on load cell A, B and C respectively.
-      * m4, m5 and m6 are wights of fixture tools, platform and satellite on load cell A, B and C respectively.
+      * m4, m5 and m6 are weights of fixture tools, platform and satellite on load cell A, B and C respectively.
       * Pa, Pb and Pc are satellite weights on load cell a, b and c respectively.
       * Code outputs overall mass of satellite in grams.